SubhrajeetSikdar/Blood-Bank-Management-System/README.md

 - Contributions are welcome!
 If you'd like to contribute to this project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License
-- This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.
+- This project is licensed under the [Subhrajeet Sikdar].

 ## Acknowledgments
 - [Any acknowledgments or credits to individuals or organizations that contributed to the project]